clodbe0/MDEF22/docs/temr1/02-Bio&Agri Zero.md

 Some recent studies by Geraldine Wright at Newcastle University in the UK have showed that honeybees may experience something akin to moods.
 They proved that bees show a state of negative affect triggered by agitation, *"associated with system-wide changes in neurotransmitters and causes clear, measurable cognitive biases"*.

-**But what does cause stress to honeybees?**
+**But what does cause stress to honey bees?**
 Stress in bees has been studied throughout the reaction of multiple aspects as behavioral, physiological or cellular stress responses.
 And, as it happens to human, stressors affect the immune system, causing ripple effect.
-Here are some causes of stress in bees.
+Here are some causes of stress in honey bees.

 The shape of the hive can be a cause: Open Source Beehives designed a hive that encourages happiness for health bees, by reducing the stress.
 The shape of common hives aim to maximize the honey production.
 This one instead allow bees to build their combs in more natural curving shapes.